 Enter your address

-There is a waste management charge on your rates that covers FOGO collection.
-The charge also includes garbage, recycling and hard waste collection.
-All residential properties who pay the waste charge can use this service.
+There is a waste management charge in your rates that covers FOGO bin collection.
+You can find out more about this on our Understanding your rates page.
+The charge also includes garbage, recycling, and hard waste collection.

 Put your bins out by 5:30am on your bin collection day.
 You can also put your bins out the night before.